Updated August 19, 2022

 Feels like: The Italian Riviera

 Built by architect Sir Clough Williams-Ellis in two stages between 1925-1939 and 1954-1976, Portmeirion Village is one of Wales’ most popular tourist spots.
 On a private peninsula in North Wales, the Italianate-inspired houses are painted in pretty pastel colours and are built around a central piazza.
-On a visit, you can also explore the Gwyllt, a 70-acre sub-tropical forest, stroll on the white sands of the Dwyryd Estuary, and take a look at the Amis Reunis stone boat.
+On a visit, you can also explore the Gwyllt, a 70-acre sub-tropical forest, stroll on the white sands of the Dwyryd Estuary, and check out the Amis Reunis stone boat.

 There are plenty of options if you’d like to stay, including four-star hotels (one of which is in a Victorian castellated mansion) and self-catering cottages.